Lukas22092/ColoredOutputBuffer/README.md

 ## how to improve

 instead of using a vector to store the Colors, consider using a Enum. trying to access colors that are not present will now be a compile time error.

+## what i learned
+* basic understanding on how iostream/streams really work
+* why RAII wrappers are important
+* using error codes can be more useful than writing methods - like i did in check_avaiable_colors